maplibre/martin/README.md

 ## Function Sources

-Function Source is a database function wich can be used to query [vector tiles](https://github.com/mapbox/vector-tile-spec).
-When started, martin will look for the functions with a suitable signature.
+Function Source is a database function which can be used to query [vector tiles](https://github.com/mapbox/vector-tile-spec).
+When started, Martin will look for the functions with a suitable signature.
 A function that takes `z integer`, `x integer`, `y integer`, and `query_params json` and returns `bytea`, can be used as a Function Source.

 | Argument     | Type    | Description             |
 |--------------|---------|-------------------------|